-- Observe the procedures of mounting and dismounting the bucket. - Always securely and correctly install the lock pin when the bucket is mounted on the quick coupler. - Replace the lock pin whenever it is damaged or lost.

-For information of handling the quick coupler, refer to Section "3.11 Precautions for going up and down a slope" on page 178.
+- Observe the procedures of mounting and dismounting the bucket. - Always securely and correctly install the lock pin when the bucket is mounted on the quick coupler. - · Replace the lock pin whenever it is damaged or lost.
+For information of handling the quick coupler, refer to Section "3.22 Handling quick coupler" on page 211.